Khedubaba/BrainTrainer/README.md

 # BrainTrainer
 A simple Brain trainer android app.
+Made use of CoundownTimer class and hiding and showing UI elements as per user interaction.